 3 cups + extra spelt flour

-1 1/2 cup spring water
+1 cup spring water

 4 tbsp sugar

-Dutch oven (or bread pans, or cookie sheet)
+Dutch oven (or bread pans or cookie sheet)

 Plain razor blade (optional, for slashing the dough—a knife will not work).

-Once the bread is risen, transfer the dough to the oven or the dutch oven.
+45 minutes before you're going to put the bread in the oven preheat it to 425 degrees Fahrenheit.
+This is extremely hot and much care and caution should be taken from now on when dealing with the oven and the bread, as you can BURN THE SHIT out of yourself if you're not careful.
+If you're using a dutch oven also place it into the oven at this time as it needs to be hot when the bread goes into it.
+Once the dough is finally risen and ready to bake, turn out into the hot dutch oven.
 If you're using bread pans or a normal pan they can just go right in.
 If using a dutch oven BE CAREFUL and, using the thickest motherfucking oven mitts you can find (and make sure they are not wet—wet oven mitts will transfer the heat so fast to your hand it will burn the shit out of you before you can get them off), pull the rack with the dutch oven out so it is accessible, and put the lid aside.
 Some people pull the whole dutch oven out and put it on the stove to do this.
 Which ever way seems safest to you is the one you should do.
-Now, deftly turn out the risen dough into the dutch oven. it will begin sizzling.
+Now, deftly turn out the risen dough into the dutch oven.
+It will begin sizzling.
 Quickly but safely use the razor blade to slash one long gash into the top of the bread dough, then make another one exactly perpendicular to the first.
 This is not necessary at all and you can skip it if you don't want to do it.
 This just cuts the drier outer layer apart so that the inside can rise a little more.
-The trick is to slice fairly quickly and with strength, or as Julia Child would proudly say, "with the courage of your convictions."
+The trick is to slice fairly quickly and with strength, or as Julia Child would say, "with the courage of your convictions."
 The bread will still turn out great if you don't have a razor blade or can't slice it right, and don't do this if it risks hitting your hand on the hot, hot, hot, fucking hot dutch oven.
-Even the sharpest knife will catch on the dough, it can only be done with a razor blade so if you don't have one, don't worry about cutting it.
+Even the sharpest knife will catch on the dough— it can only be done with a razor blade so if you don't have one, don't worry about cutting it.